C0st1/Subtitles-Addon/README.md

 When enabled and no subtitles are found in your requested language, the addon:

-1. Fetches all available **English** subtitles from every enabled provider
+1. Fetches English subtitles from **OpenSubtitles only** (most reliable quality)
 2. Sorts them by **download count** (highest first) to pick the best quality source
 3. Downloads and parses the subtitle file into structured cue blocks
-4. Translates each cue's text in batch chunks of 15 via Google Translate
+4. Wraps each cue in numbered XML tags (`<1>...</1>`, `<2>...</2>`, etc.) and translates in batch chunks of 15 via Google Translate — Google preserves XML tags intact, preventing content from bleeding between cues
-5. Rebuilds the subtitle preserving timestamps and structure
+5. Extracts translated text from the preserved tags, rebuilding the subtitle with timestamps and structure intact
 6. Converts to WebVTT format and serves with 24-hour caching

 The translation uses a cue-based parser (not line-level) so multi-line cues stay intact even when the translation changes internal line count.
-If Google returns mismatched chunk sizes, originals are kept to prevent corruption.
+If Google mangles the XML tags in any chunk, the original English cues are kept for that chunk to prevent corruption.

 ### Translation Backends